 YOM YERUSHALAYIM – HEBREW FOR “JERUSALEM DAY.”

-Yom Yerushalayim will be observed sundown, Tuesday, May 27- sundown May 28, 2014.
+Yom Yerushalayim will be observed sundown, Monday, May 23 to sundown May 24, 2017.
 This is Iyyar 28 in the Jewish calendar.

 After Israel had declared its independence in 1948, it was immediately attacked en masse by its Arab neighbors.
 East Jerusalem and the Old City came under Jordanian control, and the Israelis could not dislodge them.
 Jewish residents were forced out of this area.
 The Western Wall (Wailing Wall), the most sacred site in Judaism, was desecrated, and the area around it was turned into a public dump.
 Jewish people were denied access to it.
 The Jordanians built houses right by the Wall.
 The Jewish Quarter in the Old City was destroyed, and half of the Old City’s 58 synagogues were demolished.
 The Jewish cemetery on the Mt. of Olives was plundered for tombstones which were used as paving stones and building materials.
 Jewish life in the Old City was miserable under Jordanian rule.